 A player who has at least one at bat or pitches 1/3 of an inning any time before the publication of that injury list will be eligible for that entire week’s worth of games.

-A player is considered ineligible only if disabled or on rehab, or through special appeal to the Co-Commissioners.
+A player is considered ineligible only if disabled, suspended per the rules above, is rehabilitating an injury and physically not ready to appear in an MLB game, or through special appeal to the Co-Commissioners.

 Real Life versus ASFBL Games